Countly/countly-sdk-documentation/android/current.md

 Type idType = Countly.sharedInstance().getDeviceIDType();</code></pre>
 <h1>User location</h1>
 <p>
-  <span style="font-weight:400">While integrating this SDK into your application, you might want to track your user location.
+  <span style="font-weight: 400;">While integrating this SDK into your application, you might want to track your user location.
 You could use this information to better know your app’s user base or to send them tailored push notifications based on their coordinates.
 There are 4 fields that may be provided:</span>
 </p>
 <ul>
   <li>
-    <span style="font-weight:400">Country code in the two-letter, ISO standard</span>
+    <span style="font-weight: 400;">Country code in the two-letter, ISO standard</span>
   </li>
   <li>
-    <span style="font-weight:400">City name (must be set together with the country code)</span>
+    <span style="font-weight: 400;">City name (must be set together with the country code)</span>
   </li>
   <li>
-    <span style="font-weight:400">Latitude and longitude values separated by a comma, e.g.</span>
+    <span style="font-weight: 400;">Latitude and longitude values separated by a comma, e.g.</span>
     "56.42345,123.45325"
   </li>
   <li>
-    <span style="font-weight:400">Your user’s IP address</span>
+    <span style="font-weight: 400;">Your user’s IP address</span>
   </li>
 </ul>
 <p>During init you can either disable location:</p>